Mriganka-codes/Travel-management-full-stack/README.md

-This repository contains the source code for a full stack travel and tourism management platform i built in work.
+This repository contains the source code for a full stack travel and tourism management platform I built in work in 2024.
 Contains the backend,frontend and an admin CMS Panel.

 # Features